starkey0100/exercise/README.md

 node0           running (virtualbox)
 node1           running (virtualbox)

+Step2: Install the cluster using LCM :-
-Step2: Create the ssh, config, repository on OpsCenter for installing the cluster.
+Create the ssh, config, repository on OpsCenter for installing the cluster.
 DSE Analytics needs additional options such as AlwaysOn_SQL & DSE Authentication.
 Please refer the links below :-

 Pro Tip(Read the instruction on following links carefully and follow them)